DFPercush/PhysicalQuantity/README.txt

 'num' in the main header file.
 By default, this is 'double'.
 Each value currently requires space for a 'num' plus 5 bytes, so a total of 13 bytes per value, out of the box.
 Changing the 'num' typedef to 'float' would bring that down to 9.
+	In reality, the addition of padding bytes will probably mean that for double precision, the size will be 16 bytes, and for float, 12.
-	Alternately, one could theoretically modify the unit storage as a struct of bit fields to perhaps 2 bytes instead of 5.
-Not often does one run into units of the 127th power, but that would be possible in the default configuration.
+	Theoretically, it might be possible to modify the unit storage as a struct of bit fields to perhaps 2 bytes instead of 5.
+Not often does one run into units of the 127th power, but that is possible in the default configuration.
 Bit fields would make calculations slightly slower, requiring an extra fetch/shift/or operation on every read/write, and speed is also important.
 But if you really need to save space, it might be worth looking into.
 That is, if your compiler supports it.
 This would involve modifying code, a little more involved than a simple preprocessor option.
 I didn't see the need, but that's how I would go about it if I had to.
-	(TODO) STL containers and dynamic memory allocation are mostly avoided, with the exception of the PreferredUnits class using it optionally.
+	STL containers and dynamic memory allocation are strictly avoided if you
+#define NO_NEW.
+The main place memory buffers are required is the PreferredUnits
+class.
+It can operate in dynamic or static mode.
 PreferredUnits is how you specify the units of text output.
 It is basically a cache of unit lookups which you can reuse in subsequent toString() calls, rather than having to parse the units each time.
-	There is a preprocessor option (NO_NEW) to strictly avoid all dynamic allocation.
-In this case you need to give PreferredUnits a storage buffer of (int[however many units you tell it]) when constructed.
+	In the static case, you need to give PreferredUnits a storage buffer of (int[however many units you tell it * 2]) when constructed.
+Note that the size parameter is specified in bytes, not elements.
 A buffer which is too small will not generate an error, but it may cause toString() output to show the wrong units.
 None of this is required if you just want to get the value, though.